HazyResearch/deepdive/examples/spouse/README.md

 ### 2.2 Using heuristic rules for distant supervision
 We can also create a supervision rule which does not rely on any secondary structured dataset like DBpedia, but instead just uses some heuristic.
-We set up a ddlog function, `supervise`, which uses a UDF containing several heuristic rules over the mention and sentence attributes:
+We set up a DDlog function, `supervise`, which uses a UDF containing several heuristic rules over the mention and sentence attributes:
 ```
 function supervise over (
         p1_id text, p1_begin int, p1_end int,